-We don’t do extravagant gifts, but my kids usually have *something* to open every night.
+We don’t do extravagant gifts, but my kids usually have *something* to open most nights.
 This year, however, my husband and I have decided to step away from things – particularly toys – and move more toward “experiences”.

 We have several reasons for wanting to do this:

 - We are very fortunate to be able to give our kids everything that they need – and many things that they want.
 Piling on eight more things feels excessive and unnecessary, especially during a holiday that isn’t really even supposed to be about gift-giving.

 - We want to give gifts that help to nurture our children’s relationships with their siblings and/or with us – rather than toys that they will play with alone or separately.
 Especially when those toys will end up becoming “power ploys” that they wield over each other. (“You can’t play with that!
 It’s miiiiine!
 Moooooooom!”)

 - The expectation of a tangible gift to open every night can sometimes lead to it not feeling very special (another night, another present) – which can sometimes lead to a lack of appreciation or gratefulness.
 Thank G-d, we have great kids, but the “What am I getting tonight?” question doesn’t strike me as the kind of value we want to attach to Chanukah.